-Consequences for choices;
+Consequences for choices:

-Amber Detention: Students will always receive a verbal warning to correct their behaviour, if breaking the code of conduct continues, students will be issued with an Amber detention that is 20-minutes in length.
+20-minute detention: Students will always receive a verbal warning to correct their behaviour, if breaking the code of conduct continues, students will be issued with a detention that is 20 - minutes in length.

-Red Detention: A 60-minute 'central' detention with Leaders may be issued as a more serious sanction also.
+60-minute detention: A 60-minute detention with Leaders may be issued as a more serious sanction.
 A 60-minute sanction is issued automatically to:

-- Students whose conduct requires a response from additional staff (removal from lesson) - Repeated Late / Uniform / Equipment Issues (Ready) - Playfighting/boisterous behaviour outside/inside a classroom (Safe)
+- Students whose conduct requires a response from additional staff via on call (removal from lesson) - Repeated Late / Uniform / Equipment Issues (Ready) - Playfighting/boisterous behaviour outside/inside a classroom (Safe)

-C100: A 1 hour 40-minute detention with a member of SLT which can take place on any day of the week.
+100-minute detention: A 1 hour 40-minute detention with a member of SLT which can take place on any day of the week.
 These detentions are issued by senior staff for:

-• Persistent defiance or refusal to accept responsibility for conduct
+• Persistent defiance or refusal to accept responsibility for conduct (including truanted detentions)